Emergence of Hierarchical Emotion Organization in Large Language Models: Introduction

 \section{Introduction}

 With the rapid incorporation of multi-modal capabilities, including voice and video, interactions with large language models (LLMs)~\citep{achiam2023gpt, team2023gemini, anthropic2023claude3, team2024chameleon, defossezmoshi} are starting to resemble natural human exchanges.
 Given that these models exhibit increasingly accurate abilities to capture broad user characteristics~\citep{chen2024designing}, e.g., their demographics, one can expect LLM-powered conversational agents to evolve from mere tools to entities that engage with us on deeply emotional levels, possibly making us relate to them in increasingly personal ways \citep{wang2023emotional, gurkan2024emobench}.
-However, when engaging in a conversation, interlocutors are expected to track latent variables that reflect several abstract properties of other participants (a.k.a., theory of mind~\cite{tom, dennett1989intentional})---these variables affect utterances selected by a speaker as well as how said utterances are perceived by a listener.
+In fact, their capacity to adapt responses dynamically across different modes of communication suggests that users may begin to perceive them not only as assistants, but also as companions that can mirror and reinforce subtle aspects of human identity and social presence.
+However, when engaging in a conversation, interlocutors are expected to track latent variables that reflect several abstract properties of other participants (a.k.a., theory of mind~\cite{tom, dennett1989intentional}); these variables affect utterances selected by a speaker as well as how said utterances are perceived by a listener.
 Accordingly, as LLM-powered conversational agents become more ubiquitous, we must better elicit, evaluate, and understand their abilities towards capturing higher-order user properties relevant to meaningful conversations.